 Selling the tour had been more successful too; we organised a tour that started in Hebden Bridge, then travelled by truck and horsebox to Scotland, where we toured Dunfermline, Pittenweem, St Andrews, and Kirkaldy.
-Then south into North-East England and Alnwick, Alnmouth, Amble, Acklington, Ashington, Gateshead, Jarrow, Biddick, Cleveland, Yarm.
-It finally ended at Darlington Arts Centre.
+Then south into North-East England and Alnwick, Alnmouth, Amble, Acklington, Ashington, Gateshead, Jarrow, Biddick, Cleveland, Yarm, and ending at Darlington Arts Centre.

 The show was based very loosely on the story ‘On Discovery’ from Maxine Hong Kingston’s novel ‘China Men’.
 It’s the story of a shipwrecked sailor, who finds himself washed up on the shore of the Land of Women.
 At first, rescued by the inhabitants, he thinks he has fallen on his feet.
 As he undergoes the routines, restraints, habits and tortures (foot-binding, hair plucking etc) that the women endure, he realises that he is slowly and painfully being transformed into a woman himself, and that it’s no joke.

 We began the show with a 15 minute film, made in a 16mm black-and-white period style.
 This demonstrated the ‘enchanting fantasies’ acted out by Victorian magicians on their female assistants.
 To do this we spent weeks in our workshop painstakingly recreating many of the tricks from the early cinema.
 Doing this we came across the magician, showman and pioneering film-maker Georges Melies.
 We used an old Bolex camera and black and white film stock, sending off each days’ rushes and receiving them back from the lab early the next morning.